andrzejlisek/ScriptSDCC/Readme.md

 To deploy in Windows, you have to use windeployqt.exe supplied with Qt library.
 To deploy in Linux, you have to use &quot;linuxdeployqt-continuous-x86_64.AppImage&quot; from https://github.com/probonopd/linuxdeployqt/releases.
 After deploying, application should run on another machine, without Qt preinstalled.

+## Programming API
+Do wrote own script, you can use supplied API consisting of C headers.
+The details are described in &quot;readme.txt&quot;.